Make an Appointment or Walk In

-If you have an illness or injury that requires prompt attention (like a minor cut or sore throat, for example), Baystate Health urgent care can help.
 We provide walk-in medical services for unexpected illnesses and injuries that cannot wait for a primary care appointment, but do not require an emergency room visit.
+You will be screened for COVID-19 upon arrival before you enter the building.

 At Baystate Urgent Care, you're seen by experienced practitioners in our state-of-the-art facilities with imaging, X-ray, and lab services close by.
 Our locations are handicap accessible and offer free parking.
 For hours and location-specific information, please check with a location near you.